Affairs-and-Order/AnO/README.md

 3. Type `flask run` in this repo's folder on your own PC.
 4. Navigate to `http://127.0.0.1:5000/` or the url flask gave you in your browser.
 The website should run

+# PostgresQL

+### Windows
+1. Get the `.exe` installer from here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
+Download version 12.3
+2. Run the installer, leave the default port and other default settings, set your password as `ano`
+3. Run this command in the `psql` terminal: `\i C:\Users\user\Desktop\AnO\affo\dump.sql` replace the path with your path for `dump.sql`.

 # RabbitMQ

 ### Arch